rantonels/rantonels.github.io/_drafts/critical-dimension.md

 $$ D = 26 $$

+# Conclusions

+Because of the philosophy behind this whole post, to only use mathematics as elementary as possible and to have it be self-contained, we sped by what is actually incredibly fascinating (and surely much more elegant) math. \\(\eta(\tau)\\) is, of course, the [Dedekind eta function](https://en.wikipedia.org/wiki/Dedekind_eta_function), and what we proved are its transformation properties under the modular group; more precisely that the modular discriminant \\(\Delta(\tau) := (2\pi)^{12} \eta^{24}\\) is a modular form of weight 12.
+String theory is tightly connected to this area of mathematics; in fact I hope that for those that already know this stuff this served as a sneak peek of what strings even have to do with modular forms.
+Anyways, I don't think I would do justice to a subject I actually barely know the basics of, so I'll shut up now.

+An interesting question that pops up sometimes: if it's so wrong, why does \\(1+2+3+\ldots = -1/12\\), or ζ-regularization / heat kernel / Abel summation or whatever you want to call it, give the same correct result as more rigorous paths, with one tenth of the effort?

+I have **no** idea.

+Instinctively I would babble something about "physically reasonable" or "analyticity" but frankly this is just pure madness.
+It's definitely not a coincidence because the same trick works for superstrings too.
+In fact I'm not even sure what the exact relationship between the three different classes of proofs are, they look like completely different reasonings.
+In light-cone quantization, on a first reading you don't even realize how the scale/conformal invariance even fits in - it's very hidden.
+And if you happen to know some conformal field theory, go take a look at how that proof builds the 24.
+They don't sound like translations of the same thing, even though they *have* to be.

+It's fascinating how much information about the content of the theory the proofs of \\(D = 26\\) (or \\(D=10\\)) carry, and how much you already learn about strings just by trying to explain what is essentially the **most basic** fact about the theory.
+It is a limpid example of the fact that in string theory *everything fits*, nothing is just thrown there, everything is essential.

 # Addendum

 There is perhaps a faster proof if you assume Euler's pentagonal number theorem